USAID to help Macedonia diversify energy supply, harmonize regulations with EU

 Angjusev recalled that a new Law on Energy was passed in May, with technical support from the USAID, paving the way for harmonizing Macedonia’s energy legislation with EU regulations and directives.
 All stakeholders have been working hard on drafting over 80 accompanying regulations that will enable the full application of the law, protection of consumers, and development of renewable energy sources, according to Angjusev.

-New energy law enables electricity market liberalization, integration with regional markets
+New energy law enables electricity market liberalization

 Baily said the law has created a legal framework for a transparent, competitive, and diversified energy market, enabling a full liberalization of the electricity market and integration with regional markets.